logiceditor-com/lua5.1.js/README.md

    Note that, for the reason outlined above, it is recommended that you keep this library in a separate file, not bundle it with other JS code.

+2. **Q:** Why not lua.vm.js (https://github.com/kripken/lua.vm.js)?

+   * The lua.vm.js is Lua 5.2, we need Lua 5.1.

+   * The lua.vm.js code is pretty much a prototype, which has to be heavily refactored to be useful in production.
+Better to start from scratch.

 See also:
 ---------